 Devastating Effects of Soil Pollution

-Soil influences almost all aspects of our daily lives.
-Sometimes we fail to understand it.
-As a result of this, we sometimes fail to understand the effect that soil pollution has on our daily lives.
+Soil influences almost all aspects of our daily lives, and we humans sometimes fail to understand this.
 Polluted soil means stunted crops or even a toxic underground water table.
 Some major effects of soil pollution are listed below.

-Considering how soil is the reason we are able to sustain ourselves, the contamination of it has major consequences for our health.
-Crops and plants that are grown on polluted soil absorb much of the pollution and then pass it on to us.
+Considering how soil is the reason we can sustain ourselves, its contamination has major consequences to our health.
+Crops and plants grown on polluted soil absorb much of the pollution and then pass it on to us.
 This could explain the sudden surge in small and terminal illnesses.

-Long-term exposure to such soil can affect the genetic make-up of the body, causing congenital illnesses and chronic health problems that cannot be cured easily.
-In fact, it can sicken the livestock to a considerable extent and cause food poisoning over a long period of time.
-The soil pollution can even lead to widespread famines if the plants are unable to grow in it.
+Long-term exposure to such soil can affect the body’s genetic makeup, causing congenital illnesses and chronic health problems that cannot be cured easily.
+In fact, it can cause sickness to the livestock to a considerable extent and cause food poisoning over a long period of time.
+Soil pollution can even lead to widespread famines if the plants cannot grow in it.

 2. Effect on Growth of Plants

 The ecological balance of any system is affected due to the widespread contamination of the soil.
-Most plants are unable to adapt when the chemistry of the soil changes so radically in a short period of time.
+Most plants cannot adapt when the soil’s chemistry changes radically.
 Fungi and bacteria found in the soil that bind it together begin to decline, which creates an additional problem of soil erosion.

 The fertility of the soil slowly diminishes, making land unsuitable for agriculture and any local vegetation to survive.
-The soil pollution causes large tracts of land to become hazardous to health.
-Unlike deserts, which are suitable for their native vegetation, such land cannot support most forms of life.
+Soil pollution causes large tracts of land to become hazardous to health.
+Unlike deserts, suitable for their native vegetation, such land cannot support most life forms.

 3. Decreased Soil Fertility

 The toxic chemicals present in the soil can decrease soil fertility and therefore decrease the soil yield.
-The contaminated soil is then used to produce fruits and vegetables, which lack quality nutrients and may contain some poisonous substances to cause serious health problems in people consuming them.
+The contaminated soil is then used to produce fruits and vegetables, which lack quality nutrients and may contain poisonous substances that cause serious health problems to people consuming them.

 4. Toxic Dust